sim31/frapps/concepts/OREC.md

 * The purpose of 9th rule is to preven spam attacks.
 Without this rule, any respected member with more than `prop_weight_threshold` could spam with many proposals and force honest members to waste a lot of gas vetoing each one.
 * If we consider total turnout to be union of Respect voting in both stages then a one way to think about it, is that 2/3rds + 1 of turnout is able to pass a proposal, which also means that 1/3rd of turnout is able to block it.
+* In context where community builds consensus off-chain and only uses OREC for execution, veto period can be likened to a challenge period concept that other "optimistic" protocols use (e.g.: [optimistic rollups](https://ethereum.org/en/developers/docs/scaling/optimistic-rollups/#what-is-an-optimistic-rollup), [optimistic oracle](https://docs.uma.xyz/developers/osnap/osnap-proposal-verification#verifying-proposals)).
+In case of OREC, during challenge period community can dispute and block a transaction proposal by proving lack of consensus through negative votes on that proposal.

 <!-- ## Alternative solutions